owlbarn/tutorial/book/algodiff/README.md

 # Algorithmic Differentiation

-TBD

-## Introduction

-In science and engineering it is often necessary to study the relationship between two or more quantities, where change of one quantity leads to change of others.
+In science and engineering it is often necessary to study the relationship between two or more quantities, where changing of one quantity leads to changes of others.
-For example, in describing the motion an object, we describe velocity $v$ of an object with the change of the distance regarding time:
+For example, in describing the motion an object, we denote velocity $v$ of an object with the change of the distance regarding time:

 $$v = \lim_{\Delta~t}\frac{\Delta~s}{\Delta~t} = \frac{ds}{dt}.$$ {#eq:algodiff:def}

-This relationship $\frac{ds}{dt}$ can be called "*derivative* of $s$ with respect to $t$".
+This relationship $\frac{ds}{dt}$ is called "*derivative* of $s$ with respect to $t$".
 This process can be extended to higher dimensional space.
 For example, think about a solid block of material, placed in a cartesian axis system.
 You heat it at some part of it and cool it down at some other place, and you can imagine that the temperature $T$ at different position of this block: $T(x, y, z)$.
 In this field, we can describe this change with partial derivatives along each axis: